 The Food Centre is an innovative and team oriented organization.
-We are strategicially positioned to deliver services to advance Saskatchewan's food industry and provide companies with a competitive advantage in the marketplace.
+We provide technical support to agri-food business owners who want to take advantage of growth opportunities in the Canadian food processing sector.
+We are an industry leader in providing services to advance Saskatchewan's food industry and giving companies a competitive advantage in the marketplace.

-We are an industry leader in the food industry.
 To work at the Food Centre, you must be willing to work in an evironment that is challenging, team oriented, and results oriented.
 We seek individuals with a diverse background and skills in the food industry.

 The Food Centre offers competitive salaries and excellent benefits package to qualified candidates.

 The Food Centre is seeking an individual with strong communication and organizational skills to work in a diversified food industry setting.
 The individual will assist companies in the agri-food industry through the development and implementation of new food safety and quality programs.
 Preference will be given to individuals with a background in food safety programming, regulatory framework and quality assurance.
 This is a full-time position with occasional travel required.